Mixing Bromine and Chlorine in Hot Tub Water: What You Need to Know

 Skin and Eye Sensitivity

-Bromine is gentler on the skin and eyes than chlorine.
-If you have sensitive skin, bromine might be a better option.
-Chlorine can cause more irritation, leading to redness and itching.
+Bromine is generally less irritating to the skin and eyes than chlorine.
+If you have sensitive skin, bromine may be the better choice, as it produces fewer byproducts that cause itching or dryness.

 Respiratory Considerations